openstack/reno/doc/source/usage.rst

   A list of upgrade notes in the release.
 For example, if a database schema alteration is needed.

+deprecations

+  A list of features, APIs, configuration options to be deprecated in the release.
+Deprecations should not be used for something that is removed in the release, use upgrade section instead.
+Deprecation should allow time for users to make necessary changes for the removal to happen in a future release.

 critical

   A list of *fixed* critical bugs.